 Windows 10: Briefing – January 21 at 9:00 a.m.
 PST

-Microsoft released this very cryptic article / page on their news domain which simply states that they will unveil Window’s 10 next chapter, what exactly this means it up for speculation, but as we all know Microsoft don’t keep things this under wraps unless they have something big up their sleeves.
+Microsoft released this very cryptic article/page on their news domain which simply states that they will unveil Window’s 10 next chapter.
+What exactly this means it up for speculation, but as we all know Microsoft don’t keep things under wraps unless they have something big up their sleeves.

 Microsoft Dropping Windows 8.1 Start Menu